bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-If we call a constructor function without a new keyword, then this keyword returns global object and we end up creating global variables.
+<p>If we call a constructor function without a new keyword, then this keyword
+returns global object and we end up creating global variables.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 108 dangers of constructors, #3 (63) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">